vargovema/SizexBM-and-SizexBeta-ports/README.md

 <tr><td style="text-align:left">High</td><td>0.636</td><td>5.338</td><td>-19.592</td><td>23.616</td></tr>
 <tr><td colspan="5" style="border-bottom: 1px solid black"></td></tr></table>

+Table 1 was created using the package stargazer by Hlavac (2018).

-### Estimates of FF alphas, factor loadings, and regression R2s
+### Estimates of FF alphas, factor loadings, and regression R-squared values

 The results of OLS regression models built on the time-series that track 25 Size x BM portfolio monthly returns can be found in Table 2.
-From the results, we observe patterns that are consistent with the models built by @fama_1996_multifactor.
+From the results, we observe patterns that are consistent with the models built by Fama and French (1996).
 First of all, we see that all the factor loadings carry high significance levels that are above 99%.
 Furthermore, they follow a similar pattern since the bigger the size of market capitalization, the smaller the factor loading of the SMB (small minus big) factor.
 The SMB factor is positive for almost all the stocks except for big market caps where the factor has a negative loading.
-The emerging pattern is explained by @fama_1996_multifactor who suggest that "[s]tocks with low long-term past returns (losers) tend to have positive SMB and HML slopes (they are smaller and relatively distressed) and higher future average returns" (p.56).
+The emerging pattern is explained by Fama and French (1996) who suggest that "[s]tocks with low long-term past returns (losers) tend to have positive SMB and HML slopes (they are smaller and relatively distressed) and higher future average returns" (p.56).
 When it comes to HML (high minus low) factor loading, we see that they are negative for all the low book-to-market equities.
 Otherwise, the stocks have a positive HML factor loading that tends to increase for higher market caps.
 Concerning the model alphas, many of them do not carry statistical significance.
-Nevertheless, Table 7 suggests the average to be around -0.015 which is in accordance with the expectation of @fama_1996_multifactor that the alpha values are close to 0 on average.
+Nevertheless, Table 7 suggests the average to be around -0.015 which is in accordance with the expectation of Fama and French (1996) that the alpha values are close to 0 on average.
 Concerning the R-squared values, all of them are above 80% and they tend to be higher for smaller market caps.

 <figcaption align = "center"><b>Table 2: Three-Factor time-series OLS regressions of 25 Size x BM portfolios.</b></figcaption>